frenetic-lang/tutorials/08-NCMultiSwitch.md

   else
     drop

-routing
+forwarding
 ```

 Change in to the chapter8 directory:
 ```
 $ cd chapter8
 ```
-Here, you'll find the template above in `frenetic-tutorial-code/Chapter8/Routing.nc`.
+Here, you'll find the template above in `frenetic-tutorial-code/Chapter8/Forwarding.nc`.
 Fill it in.

 #### Testing

-Launch Frenetic in a terminal by invoking `Routing.nc`:
+Launch Frenetic in a terminal by invoking `Forwarding.nc`:

 ```
-$ frenetic Routing.nc
+$ frenetic Forwarding.nc
 ```

 Then launch Mininet in another: